-After years of throwing barbecues for Steak Club and others, I thought it would be nice to condense the lessons learned into 5 tips to become a Barbecue Master.
+After years of throwing barbecues for Steak Club, here are the 5 tips to become a Grill Master.

 It’s only by learning from mistakes that we continue to grow.